 Ways to Get Involved

-There are so many ways that you can support the work of the Thandulwazi Trust.
-All of the programmes require time, expertise and skills, and funding.
-For more information on how you can give, see below for options:
+There are various ways that you can support the work of the Thandulwazi Trust Maths and Science Academy.
+All the programmes require time, funding, expertise and skills.
+For more information on how you can become a Thandulwazi supporter and partner, see below for options.

-For as little as R150 per month, your donation could help sponsor a Teacher or Learner to attend one of the four Thandulwazi programmes offered:
+Your gift of any amount could help sponsor a Teacher or Learner to benefit from one of the four Thandulwazi educational-upliftment programmes offered:

-The Thandulwazi Saturday School targets Grade 9, 10, 11 and 12 students from under-resourced schools, serving communities in disadvantaged areas.
+The Thandulwazi Saturday School targets Grade 9, 10, 11 and 12 Learners from under-resourced schools, serving communities in disadvantaged areas of Gauteng Province.
 The focus is on providing extra tuition in core subjects such as Mathematics, the Sciences, Accounting and English.
-Your donation of R150 per month (R1 800 annually) will go towards covering the costs of one Learner to attend the 29 Saturday sessions.
-This covers the costs of Teachers’ and Tutors’ fees, all printing of handouts provided, workbooks and worksheets, the annual Mathletics fee, individual student log-ins for the Mathletics programme and access to computers and the Internet on Saturdays for Mathletics practice.
+Your donation will assist in covering the costs for beneficiary Learners to attend the Saturday sessions.
+The major cost drivers of the programme are Teachers’ and Tutors’ salaries, handouts, workbooks and worksheets provided, the annual Mathletics license fee, individual student log-ins for the Mathletics programme (which includes free access to the Mathletics App), the provision of Maths sets and scientific calculators, stationery and scientific experiments.
+Refreshments are provided if specific donations and support is received to provide for all Learners contact sessions.

-The Thandulwazi Teacher Development Programme provides upskilling workshops and professional development for Teachers and Principals working in state schools, teaching from Grade RR to Grade 9.
-The focus is on Mathematics: numeracy, literacy and technology.
-Your donation of R150 per month (R1 800 annually) will go towards covering the costs of one Teacher to attend all 11 Saturday sessions offered.
-This covers the costs of Workshop Facilitators, UNISA registration fees for certain programmatic groups, a file and all printing of handouts provided, refreshments, access to computers, the Internet and the annual license fee for programme Mathletics.
+The Thandulwazi Teacher Development Programme provides upskilling workshops and professional development for Teachers and Principals working in public schools, teaching from Grade RR to Grade 9.
+The focus is on Mathematics Teaching Practice: numeracy, literacy and technology; as well as School Leadership and ECD Management.
+Your donation will assist in covering the costs for beneficiary Teachers to attend all Saturday workshop sessions.
+The cost drivers of the programme are Workshop Facilitators, salaries, UNISA registration fees for certain programmatic groups, Teacher files and stationery, handouts provided and refreshments.